-There are loads of museums in Tel Aviv ranging from large, national institutions such as the Tel Aviv Museum of Art and Beit Hatfutsot: The Museum of the Diaspora, to smaller, more specialist museums such as the Museum of the History of Tel Aviv-Yafo, the Bauhaus Museum, and the Reuven Rubin Museum.
-There are also many great museums in the towns surrounding Tel Aviv: the Design Museum in the city of Holon to the south, and the Herzliya Museum of Contemporary Art in Herzliya, north of Tel Aviv.
+There are loads of museums in Tel Aviv.
+They include large, national institutions such as the Tel Aviv Museum of Art and Beit Hatfutsot: The Museum of the Diaspora.
+There are also more specialist museums such as the Museum of the History of Tel Aviv-Yafo, the Bauhaus Museum, and the Reuven Rubin Museum.
+All of these are great additions to your Israel itinerary, but keep in mind that the surrounding areas of Tel Aviv are home to some incredible museums as well.
+Check out the Design Museum in the city of Holon to the south.
+Or head north to the Herzliya Museum of Contemporary Art, north of Tel Aviv.

 The Tel Aviv Museum of Art

 The Tel Aviv Museum of Art is almost undoubtedly one of the greatest museums of modern art in the world.
 With a massive newly opened wing, the museum has a great collection of works by both Israeli and leading international artists showcased in an incredible building.

 Beit Hatfutsot: The Museum of the Jewish People